0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 This experiment has raised many out of poverty, and yet has not improved the quality of _life_.
 As
 <span className="note"><small>"We stand on the brink... we peer into the abyss..."
 (Poe, 2022).</small>we peer into the abyss</span>,[^poe]
-we grow sick with emergent
+many grow sick with emergent
-<span className="note"><small>We are **not** saying that these diseases are naturally occurring facts, nor are we saying that these diseases do not exist, but we recognize that they are really experienced diseases that are contingent upon existing conditions of neoliberal capitalism.</small>social diseases</span>--anxiety,
+<span className="note"><small>This is **not** to say that these diseases are naturally occurring facts, nor that these diseases do not exist.
+They are really experienced diseases that are contingent upon existing conditions of neoliberal capitalism.</small>social diseases</span>--anxiety,
 depression, exhaustion, and burnout.
 These conditions are a symptom of a way of life that lacks direction.
 With the gradual shift to secular life, we've turned away from communal practices that provide spaces and times that lead to human flourishing.
 These practices included holidays in which contemplation, prayer, and meditative practices were observed--e.g. Shabbat and Sundays.
 These were times allocated to prayer, creative play, leisure, reflection, rest, and quiet solitude that are no longer protected or made available to greater society.
-We have abandoned the practice of community-rest, pushing it into the private domain of the individual, but what we have lost is leisure and the communities that exist there.
+Liberal democracies have abandoned the practice of community-rest, pushing it into the private domain of the individual, but what they have lost is leisure and the communities that exist there.
-The position of this essay is not a call to return to some golden past, or a renewed spiritual order, but an acknowledgment of the conditions that lead to what we have lost.
+The position presented here is not a call to return to some golden past, or a renewed spiritual order, but a historical account of the perspectives that have lead to what has been lost.
 It explores a revitalization of times and spaces for human flourishing that were formerly protected by a spiritual order, but can equally be rooted in secular thought.
 I propose points of resistance to a dominant social order that seeks to continually capture the vestiges of free time.

-At this juncture, we, collectively, can decide what the future will hold for humanity--we can determine what that looks like, what we’re building, and to what ends.
+At this juncture, society can collectively decide what the future will hold for humanity--we can determine what that looks like, what we're building, and to what ends.
 If we do not rise to this challenge, then the instrumental power that has emerged out of neoliberal capitalism will decide our future for its own banal ends.
 Together we can decide if we want increases in productivity to appear in the form of profits for the few, or as surplus time allocated to the many--the latter of which can be used for leisure and the concrete activity of creating a brighter future for all.